Weak disorder asymptotics in the stochastic mean-field model of distance: Proofs

 \subsubsection{Expansion of the flow from a single vertex}

 We start with some notation.
-Recall that $\KK_n$ denoted the random disordered media represented by the complete graph where each undirected edge $(i,j)$ has edge length $E_{ij}^s$ where $E_{ij}$ are i.i.d.\ exponentially distributed with mean $n-1$ (alternatively, with rate $1/(n-1)$).
+Recall that $\KK_n$ denoted the random disordered media represented by the complete graph where each undirected edge $(i,j)$ has edge length $E_{ij}^s$ where $E_{ij}$ are i.i.d.\ exponentially distributed with mean $n-1$ [alternatively, with rate $1/(n-1)$].
 These edge lengths make $\KK_n$ a metric space (with random geodesics).
-Let the index set of $\KK_n$ be $[n]:=\{1,2,\ldots,n\}$ and fix vertex $1$.
+Let the index set of $\KK_n$ be $[n]:=\{1,2,\ldots ,n\}$ and fix vertex $1$.
 Think of this vertex as an originator of flow of some fluid which percolates through the whole network via the geodesics at rate $1$.
-Let $i_1=1, i_2, \ldots \in [n]$ be the vertices in sequential order seen by the flow.
-For $t\geq 0$, let $\SWG_t^{\sss(1)}$ be the shortest-weight graph between vertex $1$ and all the vertices that can be reached from $1$ by shortest-weight paths of length at most $t$. \tsh{More precisely, $\SWG_t^{\sss(1)}$ consists of these shortest-weight paths and the weights of all of the edges used for them.} Let $\{E_j^i\}_{i\geq 1, j\geq 1}$ be a doubly infinite array of mean $1$ exponential random variables.
-Then, by the properties of the extremes of $n-1$ \tsh{i.i.d.} exponential random variables, each with mean $n-1$, it is easy to see that the neighbors of $1$ have distances from $1$ distributed as \eqn{ \PP_{n,1} = \lert{E^{\sss(1)}_1}^s, \lert{E^{\sss(1)}_1+\frac{n-1}{n-2}E^{\sss(1)}_2}^s, \ldots \lbeq{weights-a}} Similarly, the distribution of distances from vertex $i_k$ (the $k^{\rm th}$ vertex reached by the flow from $1$) to vertices other than those already seen by the flow, \tsh{is distributed as} \eqn{ \lbeq{weights-b} \PP_{n,k} = \lert{\frac{n-1}{n-k}E^k_1}^s, \lert{\frac{n-1}{n-k}E^k_1+ \frac{n-1}{n-k-1}E^k_2}^s, \ldots } Call the above the {\it immediate neighborhood process} of vertex $k$.
-Note that for each $k$, by the memoryless property of the exponential distribution, the identity of the end point of each edge in the above point process is uniformly distributed among all $[n]\setminus \{i_1, i_2, \ldots i_k\}$ vertices which have not been seen at the time when the flow hits vertex $i_k$. \tsh{Our aim} is to couple this process with a CTBP with offspring distribution given by the point process $\PP$ defined by \eqn{\PP = \{(E_1)^s, (E_1+ E_2)^s, (E_1+ E_2+ E_3)^s, \ldots \}, } where $\{E_i\}_{i\geq 1}$ are i.i.d.\ exponential rate 1 random variables.
-Comparing \eqref{eqn:pp-ctbp} with \eqref{weights-a} and \eqref{weights-b}, we see that, intuitively, the $\SWG_t^{\sss(1)}$ should be stochastically smaller than the corresponding CTBP driven by offspring distribution $\PP$.
-The reason is that when the flow starts, then the number of edges it has to explore from vertex $1$ is $n-1$, but as $\SWG_t^{\sss(1)}$ increases with time, the number of edges originating from each new vertex is strictly smaller than $n-1$ due to vertices already explored by the flow.
-Thus, the points are being \emph{depleted.} We shall show that asymptotically for large $n$, the difference is negligible.
-To do so, as the flow explores $\KK_n$, we shall enlarge the graph $\KK_n$ with new artificial vertices to compensate for $\SWG_t^{\sss(1)}$ using up vertices in $\KK_n$ and effectively counteracting the \emph{depletion of points} effect.
-For this, we shall need the following \tsh{randomization} ingredients:
+Let $i_1=1, i_2, \ldots\in[n]$ be the vertices in sequential order seen by the flow.
+For $t\geq0$, let~$\SWG_t^{ (1)}$ be the\vadjust{\goodbreak} shortest-weight graph between vertex $1$ and all the vertices that can be reached from $1$ by shortest-weight paths of length at most~$t$.
+More precisely, $\SWG_t^{(1)}$ consists of these shortest-weight paths and the weights of all of the edges used for them.
+Let $(E_j^i)_{i\geq1, j\geq1}$ be a doubly infinite array of mean $1$ exponential random variables.
+Then, by the properties of the extremes of $n-1$ i.i.d. exponential random variables, each with mean $n-1$, it is easy to see that the neighbors of $1$ have distances from $1$ distributed as